OpenMDAO/POEMs/POEM_029.md

 variable names from the metadata list.

 The `get_remote` arg, if True, causes metadata from all variables across all MPI processes to be retrieved.
 If False, only local values are returned.
+Note that if neither `value` nor `src_indices` are requested, then there is no need to retrieve any data from other processes so no gathers/allgathers will need to be performed even if `get_remote` is True.

 The `rank` arg has no effect unless `get_remote` is True.
 If so, a rank of None causes the metadata to be allgathered to all MPI processes.
 Otherwise it will only be gathered